Optimizing Your WordPress Site

-PHP Acceleration is best utilised within a Virtual Server environment as certain degree of customisation is required to deploy the acceleration service, something that a shared hosting environment typically won’t provide you.
+PHP Acceleration is best utilized within a Virtual Server environment as certain degree of customization is required to deploy the acceleration service, something that a shared hosting environment typically won’t provide you.

 Choosing The Right Hosting Package

-Regardless of how well your web site is optimised there will come a point where the default resources of a particular hosting plan will not sustain the current levels of visitor traffic.
-This is a particularly prevalent for ecommerce sites with thousands of products.
+Regardless of how well your web site is optimized there will come a point where the default resources of a particular hosting plan will not sustain the current levels of visitor traffic.
+This is a particularly prevalent for eCommerce sites with thousands of products.

 To more fully explore all the options that our VMware solutions have to offer please see our VPS Cloud Hosting packages.

 Get Started with WordPress Hosting Today

 WordPress is easy to install with our 1-Click Script Installer.